ScaryPnj/Expense-Tracking-System/README.md

 ## Project Sample Images
   ![Expense Management Screenshot](app_frontend_ui.png)
-  This is the frontend image.
+  #This is the frontend image.
   ![Expense Management Screenshot](analytics_ui_demo1.png)
+  #This is the Analytics image demo 1.
   ![Expense Management Screenshot](analytics_ui_demo2.png)
+  #This is the Analytics image demo 2.